FTFY-Software/rcosbot/docs/privacy.md

 ## Contact

-Contact the AquaFPS server moderators in Discord, or [CONTACT EMAIL].
+Contact a discord server Admin in Discord for questions or assistance.